brytebee/emailEngine/README.md

 It is used to send an email from an application to the email of a user.
 It can be extended to serve confirmation message or mass email sender.

+## Adding new domains requires the following updates:

+1. Add domain and API key to .env.local
+2. Include the in config/email-domains.ts
+3. Push to create an updated build
+4. Start emailing...

 ## General Arguments

 It takes the following arguements: